Prosono/Drag-And-Drop-Card/README.md

 A couple of bugs are already known:

-1. On some custom cards certain dropdowns can cause the visual editor to disappear temporarily.
-The editor returns once an option is selected.
-2. Card-mod support **inside** nested cards is still limited and may not behave as expected.
+1. Card-mod support **inside** nested cards is still limited and may not behave as expected.
-3. The visual editor for the Entity card is currently not working correctly in the card selector inside Drag & Drop Card.
-4. …probably more 🙂
+2. …probably more 🙂